The Serengeti Sopa is a brightly coloured lodge in the central Serengeti.

 Power supply: Generator

-Communications: There is cell phone reception at the Serengeti Sopa Lodge and an internet café which charge US$10 for half an hour.
+Communications: There is cell phone reception at the Serengeti Sopa Lodge and an internet café which charge US$4 for half an hour.
 WiFi is available in the main areas but not in the rooms.

 TV & radio: The Serengeti Sopa Lodge has a TV room with satellite television